bifurcation/userinfo-vc/openid-vc-core.md

 * The `kid` field in the JWT header MUST be set.

-* The `sub` claim MUST be a JWK Thumbprint URL [@!RFC9278], reflecting the public key that the credential subject presented in their credential request (see (#verifiable-credential-issuance)).

 * The `iss` claim MUST be set to the Issuer Identifier for the OpenID Provider.

 * The `aud` claim MAY be omitted.
 If present, it MUST contain the OAuth 2.0